NicolasAdler/MATLAB_Python_JUCE_Hack_Audio/README.md

 # MATLAB_Python_JUCE_Hack_Audio
-My methods of implementing the most interesting examples in the book "Hack Audio" by Eric Tarr, using MATLAB, Python, and C++ (JUCE).
+My method of implementing the most interesting examples in the book "Hack Audio" by Eric Tarr, using MATLAB, Python, and C++ (JUCE).